bonitoo-io/influxdb-java/README.md

 Filters the results using an expression [[doc](https://github.com/influxdata/platform/tree/master/query#filter)].
 - `fn` - Function to when filtering the records.
 The function must accept a single parameter which will be the records and return a boolean value.
-Records which evaluate to true, will be included in the results [function(record) bool].
+Records which evaluate to true, will be included in the results. [function(record) bool]

 Supported Record columns:
 - `_measurement`